 Food lovers never had it so good– New York City is fast becoming one of the best cities in the world for Asian, Southeast Asian, and Pan-Asian cuisine.
-This is due in part to the cosmopolitan and ever-diversifying population of the city, and also because of Instagram, which has spotlighted so many of the best asian restaurants in NYC that it has contributed to a steep rise in popularity of what were formerly little-known hot spots.
+This is due in part to the cosmopolitan and ever-diversifying population of the city, and also because of Instagram, which has spotlighted so many of the best asian restaurants in NYC that it has contributed to a steep rise in popularity of what were formerly little-known haunts.

 Below is our definitive guide to the best asian restaurants in NYC, according to a local food critic and her very discerning Southeast Asian husband.
 We’re always looking for (and being asked about) good Asian restaurants in NYC, and after a fruitful decade of dining out in the city, this is our essential list.
 Whether you’re looking for flavor, authenticity, or fusion cuisine with a distinctive New York City flair, you can’t go wrong at any of the restaurants on this list.
 Enjoy!